dekorateio/dekorate/readme.md

 [![CircleCI](https://circleci.com/gh/dekorateio/dekorate.svg?style=svg)](https://circleci.com/gh/dekorateio/dekorate) [![Maven Central](https://img.shields.io/maven-central/v/io.dekorate/kubernetes-annotations.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.dekorate%22%20AND%20a:%22kubernetes-annotations%22)

-Dekorate is a collection of Java annotations and processors for generating Kubernetes/OpenShift manifests at compile time.
+Dekorate is a collection of Java compile-time generators and decorators for Kubernetes/OpenShift manifests.

-It makes generating Kubernetes manifests as easy as adding:  [@KubernetesApplication](annotations/kubernetes-annotations/src/main/java/io/dekorate/kubernetes/annotation/KubernetesApplication.java) on your main class (or any other class).
+It makes generating Kubernetes manifests as easy as adding a dependency to the classpath and customizing as simple as setting an annotation or application property.

-Stop wasting time editing xml, json and yml and customize the kubernetes manifests using annotations.
+Stop wasting time editing xml, json and yml and customize the kubernetes manifests as you configure your java application.

 ## Rebranding Notice

+This project was originally called `ap4k` which stood for `Annotation Processors for Kubernetes`.
-As the project nowdays supports `decorating` of kubernetes manifests without the use of annotations, the name `ap4k` no longer describes the project in the best possible way.
-So, the project will be renamed to `dekorate`.
+As the project now supports `decorating` of kubernetes manifests without the use of annotations, the name `ap4k` no longer describes the project in the best possible way.
+So, the project has been renamed to `dekorate`.

 The new project page will be: http://dekorate.io and the new repository will be: https://github.com/dekorateio/dekorate.
 This repository will stay open until all remaining pull requests are processed and then  it will redirect to  https://github.com/dekorateio/dekorate.